-(2) Mr. Pearson is not an Independent Director because he is an officer of the Company.
-In this proxy statement, the term "Independent Directors" refers to directors who are not "interested persons" of the Company within the meaning of Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act").
+- (1) In this proxy statement, the term "Independent Directors" refers to directors who are not "interested persons" of the Company within the meaning of Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"). - (2) Messrs.
+Kehler and Bloom are not Independent Directors because they are employees of Trimaran Advisors, a wholly-owned portfolio company of the Company. - (3) Mr. Pearson is not an Independent Director because he is an officer of the Company

-Executive Officers (expected to continue in office through 2013)
+Executive Officers (expected to continue in office through 2014)